 #4 Engineering labor market

-In short, there’s complete freedom in the market place.
-I’m not forcing anyone to work for me.
-It’s the job seeker’s decision to work for me or not.
+Bottom line, there’s freedom in the marketplace.
+I’m not forcing anyone to work for me, and job seekers choose whether to accept or not.

-But, every person needs to provide more value than they cost for a business.
-Otherwise, most jobs wouldn’t exist
+However, everyone needs to provide more value than they cost a business, or most jobs wouldn’t exist.

 Engineers in the free market

 No one’s forcing engineers to chase these so-called “underpaid” gigs.
 They choose to do so willingly.

 Evidently, some folks don’t see these engineering jobs as underpaid, which is why a $40k-per-year position has so much competition.

 One could argue this issue exists due to a lack of regulations, allowing companies to exploit the oversupply of engineers.

 On the flip side, maybe engineers take these jobs because it’s better than their previous pay or they’re cool with a lower standard of living and roommates.

 These people probably don’t see themselves as underpaid.